keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 - **II - Operator Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller

-- **III - CR Definition Implementation** - Add the `timeout` attribute to our CRD.
+- **III - CR Definition Implementation** - Add properties for your Custom Resources Specifications and Status attributes.

-- **IV - TDD Setup** - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
+- **IV - TDD Setup** - Create a Unit Test file for our Custom Resource Controller to validate our requirements leveraging TDD (Test Driven Design).
 We will validate the tests as we implement our controller.

 - **V - CR Controller Implementation**- Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.